schmidtbri/rest-model-service/README.md

       - class_path: tests.mocks.PredictionIDDecorator
 ```

-The PredictionIDDecorator will be instantiated and added to the IrisModel instance at application startup.
-Parameters
+The PredictionIDDecorator will be instantiated and added to the IrisModel instance when the service starts up.
-can also be provided to the decorator's `__init__()` method like this:
+Keyword arguments can also be provided to the decorator's `__init__()` by adding a "configuration" key to the
+decorator's entry like this:

 ```yaml
 service_title: REST Model Service With Decorators